Literary-Insights/blog/src/content/blog/Edge of Chaos_ Why Democracy Is Failing to Deliver Economic Growth---and How to Fix It - Dambisa Moyo.txt-1.md

 ---
-title: DEEP SUMMARY - Edge of Chaos_ Why Democracy Is Failing to Deliver Economic Growth---and How to Fix It - Dambisa Moyo
+title: Edge of Chaos_ Why Democracy Is Failing to Deliver Economic Growth---and How to Fix It - Dambisa Moyo
 slug: deep-summary-edge-of-chaos_-why-democracy-is-failing-to-deliver-economic-growth-and-how-to-fix-it-dambisa-moyo
 tags:
   - book-summary